-For example, assume you want a series of dates separated by one month, starting from Jan 1 2015.
-First enter the start date.
-Next, add a formula the starts off with the DATE function.
+For example, assume you want a series of dates separated by one month, starting from January 1, 2015.
+First, enter the start date.
+Next, add a formula that begins with the DATE function.

-In this case, I simply need to add 1 to the month.
-Now when I copy the value down, the dates change by one month.
-Notice that Excel takes care of the year value for me.
+Since I want to change the date by one month, I simply need to add "1" to the month.
+Now when I copy that formula down, the dates change by one month.
+Notice that Excel takes care of changing the year value for me.